 Fruits are a natural source of essential nutrients, vitamins, and dietary fiber, making them a valuable part of a healthy diet.
 However, if you have diabetes, you might be cautious about your fruit consumption due to concerns about blood sugar spikes.
-In this article, we will provide you with a nutritional guide to help you make smart fruit choices for better blood sugar control and overall health.
+In this article, Fruit Choices for Diabetics, we will provide you with a nutritional guide to help you make smart fruit choices for better blood sugar control and overall health.

 Choosing the Right Fruits for Diabetes